-More than 50 years after the first celebration, the governing council of Charlestown, Massachusetts proclaimed June 29, 1676 a "day of thanksgiving."
-Another 100+ years went by when George Washington declared a National Day of Thanksgiving in 1789.
+More than 50 years after the first celebration, the governing council of Charlestown, Massachusetts, proclaimed June 29, 1676, a "day of thanksgiving."
+Another 100+ years passed when George Washington declared a National Day of Thanksgiving in 1789.

-It wasn't until a magazine editor by the name of Sarah Josepha Hale, who spent 40 years writing letters and editorials (talk about one determined woman!) that a National Thanksgiving Day began to take place each year.
+It wasn't until a magazine editor named Sarah Josepha Hale spent 40 years writing letters and editorials (talk about one determined woman!) that a National Thanksgiving Day began to take place each year.

 Here are some more fun facts about Thanksgiving...